afrind/moqbof/meeting-materials/agenda.md

 We are meeting to discuss Media over QUIC use cases and requirements, challenges and gaps in current protocols and gather input for the direction and next steps for this work.

-Please direct comments to the moq mailing list.
+Please direct comments to the moq mailing list: moq@ietf.org.
+[Subscribe to MOQ](https://www.ietf.org/mailman/listinfo/moq)

 1. 10:00  Administrative Details (10 min) – Chairs
     1. Admin: Note Well, Note taker